Leeds battle back against Man City to earn a point

 Leeds United 1 Manchester City 1

-Rodrigo Moreno’s first goal in English football earned Leeds United a 1-1 draw at home to Manchester City in the Premier League on Saturday as visiting Pep Guardiola was denied victory against one of the men who inspired him to be a coach.
+Rodrigo Moreno’s first goal for Leeds United earned them a 1-1 draw at home to Manchester City in the Premier League on Saturday as visiting Pep Guardiola was denied victory against one of the men who inspired him to be a coach.

 City’s Spanish boss has often spoken highly of Leeds’ Argentine coach Marcelo Bielsa, who Guardiola took advice from before going into management at Barcelona, with the two tacticians meeting for the first time in England.